Notes on the Geography of New Zealand: Dunedin 1 (Commercial)

 Where did you hide my sunglasses?
 Thank you; that's better.
 Now I can look at this steam-drive flour mill from 1867.
 (The two top floors were added in 1890.)
 The mill operated until 1997 but is now--it gets tiresome saying this--apartments and a restaurant.

-John Ross and Robert Glendining began as drapers, then became importers before taking the big step, adding sheep farms and the Roslyn Woolen Mill in 1879.
+John Ross and Robert Glendining began as drapers, then became importers before taking the big steps of adding sheep farms and the Roslyn Woolen Mill in 1879.
 Four years later they opened this clothing factory, which sewed garments from the cloth woven at the mill, which was just over the hill.
 Other factories were added, as well as shops across New Zealand.
 The mill closed in 1980, but the clothing factory was gone even earlier.
 Want to lease the space?
 It's got loads of light on a clear day.

 Now we're talking.
 Come around the corner.